Exclusive: Texas signs ex-Microsoft lawyer, others to aid in Google antitrust probe

 Alford said he was also at the event.

-Though Caffarra’s contract with Texas calls for her to earn no money, a slide presentation from August posted on the Charles River website lists Google critic News Corp and competitors Microsoft and Amazon.com Inc among her clients on antitrust matters.
+Though Caffarra’s contract with Texas calls for her to earn no money, a slide presentation from August posted on the Charles River website lists Google critic News Corp (NWSA.O) and competitors Microsoft and Amazon.com Inc (AMZN.O) among her clients on antitrust matters.

 As part of its investigation, the Texas AG’s office has sought information from Oracle, its executive vice president, Ken Glueck, told Reuters on Wednesday.